ray-project/enhancements/reps/2023-8-18-ray-on-spark-autoscaling.md

 The purpose of Ray on spark autoscaling is to support following scenarios:

-- For a spark cluster with the fixed number spark workers, assuming multiple users share the spark cluster, without Ray on spark autoscaling, if one user starts a Ray on spark cluster with fixed number Ray worker nodes, but he does not run any Ray jobs on this Ray on spark cluster, then the spark cluster resources allocated to the Ray on spark cluster are locked and cannot be allocated to other spark cluster jobs until the Ray on spark cluster terminates.
-But, if Ray on spark cluster supports autoscaling, we can make the Ray on spark cluster starts with zero Ray worker nodes, and when Ray jobs are submitted, then the Ray on spark cluster requests more Ray worker nodes by demands (i.e. scales up), after Ray jobs completes, then the Ray on spark cluster scales down.
-So that with autoscaling enabled, when the Ray on spark cluster is idle, it does not occupy spark worker resources.
+- For a standalone mode apache/spark cluster, assuming multiple users share the spark cluster, and one user submits a spark application that running a Ray on spark cluster.
+If Ray on spark autoscaling is supported, and the spark application enables [dynamic resources allocation](https://spark.apache.org/docs/latest/job-scheduling.html#dynamic-resource-allocation), then the Ray on spark cluster starts with zero Ray worker nodes, and when Ray jobs are submitted, then the Ray on spark cluster requests more Ray worker nodes by demands (i.e. scales up), it will trigger more spark executors launching for this spark application, after Ray jobs completes, then the Ray on spark cluster scales down, it will terminate idle Ray worker nodes and then trigger some idle spark executor termination.
+So that with Ray on spark autoscaling feature enabled, when the Ray on spark cluster is idle, it does not occupy spark worker resources.

-- For a databricks spark cluster that enables spark worker autoscaling, with Ray on spark autoscaling enabled, we can start the databricks spark cluster with zero initial spark workers, and when Ray jobs are submitted, it triggers Ray on spark cluster scaling up, then it triggers databricks spark cluster scales up.
+- For a databricks spark cluster that enables [databricks cluster autoscaling](https://docs.databricks.com/en/clusters/cluster-config-best-practices.html#autoscaling), with Ray on spark autoscaling enabled, we can start the databricks spark cluster with zero initial spark workers, and when Ray jobs are submitted, it triggers Ray on spark cluster scaling up, then it triggers databricks spark cluster scales up.
 Vice versa, when Ray jobs complete, it triggers Ray on spark cluster scaling down, then it triggers databricks spark cluster scales down.
 This feature helps databricks users to improve cloud resource utilization.

 #### Key requirements: